Loans & Collateral

 address

-Address of the pToken to check the max amount of shares that can be posted as collateral.
+Address of the cToken to check the max amount of shares that can be posted as collateral.

-Calling collateralPosted() using these function arguments, returning uint256 indicating the current amount of pTokens currently posted as collateral:
+Call marketCollateralPosted() which returns a uint256 indicating the current amount of cTokens currently posted as collateral:

 Type